Interval Rearrangement Ensembles: Multi-segment IETs

-The Rauzy-Veech induction is also to be generalized here.
-With no intention to preserve the left endpoint it is natural to allow cropping subintervals on both sides.
-We introduce four types of an elementary induction step called `cropping beginning subinterval on the right', `cropping ending subinterval on the right', `cropping ending subinterval on the left', and `cropping beginning subinterval on the left' denoted by $\Pi_{\alpha\beta}^{\mathrm{r}+}$, $\Pi_{\alpha\beta}^{\mathrm{r}-}$, $\Pi_{\alpha\beta}^{\mathrm{l}+}$, and $\Pi_{\alpha\beta}^{\mathrm{l}-}$ respectively (the superscripts r and l refer to `left' and `right', while $+$ and $-$ refer to cropping $\alpha$ and $\beta$ subintervals respectively) and defined as follows.
+In this form of notation, $N$ blocks in square brackets correspond to splitting of segments $J_s,$ $1\le s\le N,$ into beginning (upper row) and ending (lower row) intervals with labels written there (from left to right, the same as the intervals themselves are positioned).

+The Rauzy\,--\,Veech induction also must be generalized for the new construction.
+There is no sense anymore to keep the left endpoints of segments untouched, so it is only natural to allow cutting intervals from both sides, not from the right only---unlike how it happens in the classical Rauzy\,--\,Veech induction, described in the previous section.
+Presently we will define elementary induction steps of four types: ``cropping a beginning interval on the right'', ``cropping an ending interval on the right'', ``cropping a beginning interval on the left'', and ``cropping the ending interval on the left'', denoting these operations as $\Pi_{\alpha\beta}^{\mathrm{rb}},$ $\Pi_{\alpha\beta}^{\mathrm{re}},$ $\Pi_{\alpha\beta}^{\mathrm{lb}}$, and $\Pi_{\alpha\beta}^{\mathrm{le}}$ respectively.
+The superscripts ``r'' and ``l'' here come from the words ``right'' and ``left'', while $\alpha,$ $\beta,$ $\alpha\ne\beta,$ are labels of the beginning and ending intervals engaged in the operation, respectively.